pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * As a cache, it is an in-memory key/value store database (more OLAP than OLTP)
   * *Redis* vs. *Memcached*
-      - Redis has _replication and high availability,_ whereas Memcached
-        does not.
+      - Redis has replication(using partition/sharding for example) and high availability(Amazon ElastiCache for Redis Global Datastore: using 1 write cluster in 1 region and several read clusters cross-region that can be promoted in case of write node failure),_ whereas Memcached does not.
 Memcached allows _multi-core multi-thread_ however.
       - Redis can be token-protected (i.e. require a password).
 Use the _AUTH command_ when you create the Redis instance, and in all